House to vote on same-sex marriage, responding to high court - NewsBreak

 House to vote on same-sex marriage, responding to high court

-WASHINGTON — (AP) — U.S. House members engaged in robust but lopsided debate Tuesday on legislation to protect same-sex and interracial marriages, amid concerns that the Supreme Court ruling overturning Roe v.
-Wade abortion access could jeopardize other rights criticized by many conservative Americans.

-Ahead of the late afternoon vote, Democrats argued intensely in favor of enshrining marriage equality in federal law, while Republicans steered clear of openly rejecting gay marriage.
-Instead, some GOP lawmakers portrayed the bill as unnecessary amid other issues facing the nation.
+With a robust but lopsided debate, Democrats argued intensely in favor of enshrining marriage equality in federal law, while Republicans steered clear of openly rejecting gay marriage.
+Instead, leading GOP lawmakers portrayed the bill as unnecessary amid other issues facing the nation.

 Tuesday's election-year roll call was partly political strategy, forcing all House members, Republicans and Democrats, to go on the record with their views.
 It also reflected the legislative branch pushing back against an aggressive court that has sparked fears it may revisit apparently settled U.S. laws.